libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 back, ruby-vips can enforce all the obvious rules to guarantee run-time safety.

-Because there's only one allocate and copy, performance is much better.
+Performance is much better because there's only one allocate and copy.
 I see:

 ```
 $ /usr/bin/time -f %M:%e ./circles-mutate.rb ~/pics/nina.jpg x.jpg